Dr. Lauren Elder, PhD, ABPP (she/her)

 Subspecialties: Communication skills, Interpersonal skills, Postpartum support, Resource direction, Early childhood development, Gentle navigation through trauma

-Identities: Autistic, queer, in a relationship with a neurodivergent partner, parent of two neurodivergent children
+Identities: Neurodivergent, in a relationship with a non-binary partner, animal advocate

 Joseph Cundiff (he/him)